-The tables below show the certificates obtained from the CAVP for all the target platforms included in Table 3.
-The CAVP certificates validate all algorithm implementations used as approved or allowed security functions in FIPS mode of operation.
-The tables include the certificate number, the label used in the CAVP certificate for reference and a description of the algorithm implementation.
+The table below shows the certificates obtained from the CAVP that validate all algorithm implementations used as approved or allowed security functions in FIPS mode of operation.
+The table includes the certificate number, the processor architecture tested, the label used in the CAVP and a description of the algorithm implementation.